How to Get to Tibet?

 - If you choose to book train tickets by yourself, please make sure of your train information: departure time, flight terminal and airport.

-- If you book train tickets with Great Tibet Tour month before the departure date, we can guarantee your train tickets.
+- If you book train tickets with Great Tibet Tour a month before the departure date, we can guarantee your train tickets.

 - If you are boarding the train from Chongqing, Xián, or Lanzhou, you are required to show your original Tibet Travel Permit.
-For other cities, the copy of your Tibet Travel Permit is enough.
+For other cities, a copy of your Tibet Travel Permit is enough.

-How to Get to Tibet from Kathmandu, Nepal
+How to Get to Tibet from Nepal?

 Interestingly, the fastest way to Tibet is via Kathmandu by plane.
 Two airlines, namely, Air China and Sichuan Airlines service the air route between these two places.
 It only takes hours to fly from Tribhuvan International Airport in Kathmandu to Gonngar Airport in Lhasa.
 If you travel to Lhasa by plane from Kathmandu, there is a big chance that you would get a birds-eye-view of the peak of Mt.
 Everest because these flights generally pass by the Himalayan Mountain Range.
-If the weather permits, you can see the peak of Mt Everest by the window.
-Furthermore, going to Tibet from Nepal allows you to gradually acclimate yourself to the high-altitude weather of Tibet, and help you avoid the usual high-altitude sickness concomitant with moving abruptly from a lower-altitude place to high-altitude place.
+If the weather permits, you can see the peak of Mt Everest from the window.
+Furthermore, getting to Tibet from Nepal allows you to gradually acclimate yourself to the high-altitude weather of Tibet, and help you avoid the usual high-altitude sickness concomitant with moving abruptly from a lower-altitude place to a high-altitude place.

 The road trip from Kathmandu to Lhasa is an ideal trip and very popular among tourists.
 This overland route starts from Kathmandu and passes via the Sino-Nepal border, which takes about 7 to 8 hours.
 You will stay overnight at Gyirong town for the first night.
-From there, your journey will begin along with the friendship highway, you will witness the unique scenery of Qinghai-Tibet Plateau, cross the vast grasslands, worship the highest mountain, visit the charming lakes, etc. Once in Lhasa, you will experience the best Tibetan culture and religious beliefs.
+From there, your journey will begin along with the friendship highway, you will witness the unique scenery of the Tibetan Plateau, cross the vast grasslands, worship the highest mountain, visit the charming lakes, etc. Once in Lhasa, you will experience the best Tibetan culture and religious beliefs.
 It would usually take you around 3 to 5 days to complete this 943-km overland road trip.
 Here is the route:

 Kathmandu → Sino-Friendship Bridge → Gyirong → Tingri → Everest Base Camp → Shigatse → Lhasa